Allison DuBois

-Allison DuBois (born January 24, 1972) is an American author and purported medium.
+Allison DuBois (born January 24, 1972) is an American author and alleged medium.
 DuBois has used her claimed psychic abilities to assist U.S. law enforcement officials in solving crimes, forming the basis of the TV series Medium.

 Her powers as a medium were tested by Gary Schwartz of the University of Arizona.
 Schwartz claimed that his research supports DuBois's psychic abilities, while skeptics have pointed out flaws in both DuBois's claims and Schwartz's research.
 She claims she has visions, of both the past and the future, but it is mainly the dreams that allegedly help the police solve crimes.

 Early life

 DuBois was born in Phoenix, Arizona, where she attended both North High School in Phoenix and Corona del Sol High School in Tempe.
 Despite dropping out, she obtained her GED at the age of 16.
 In college, she worked as an intern at the county attorney's office in Phoenix.
 She received her B.A. in political science with a minor in history from Arizona State University.